quantifiedcode/python-anti-patterns/docs/readability/test_for_membership_should_be_not_in.rst

 Statement uses ``not VALUE in SEQUENCE`` pattern ................................................

+The ``print`` statement below uses the pattern ``not VALUE in SEQUENCE`` to test if a number is in a list.
+Although this is valid syntax, the statement is confusing.

 .. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!

 .. code:: python